Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Fully authorised workshop.

-The popular Auto Wheel was adapted to produce this machine so that it took the place of the normal rear wheel and was sprung from the main frame.
+The Hudlass was produced in 1920.
+The popular Auto Wheel was adapted to this machine so that it took the place of the normal rear wheel and was sprung from the main frame.
 The front forks were sprung by a combination of compression and rebound springs.
-Apart from that, it was a very simple machine.
+Apart from that, it was a relatively simple scooter.

-Hudlass tried to source a manufacturer for his project but was unable to find one, so it came to nothing.
+Hudlass sought a manufacturer for his project without success.
 It is thought that the Autosco and Witall scooters of the 1920s may owe something to the Hudlass design.

 A Miniature Designed and Built by the R.A.C.
 Engineer.